telegraphic/ska-sdp-datamodels/docs/src/installation/RASCIL_docker.rst

 `Singularity <https://sylabs.io/docs/>`_ can be used to load and run the docker images::

-    singularity pull RASCIL.img docker://nexus.engageska-portugal.pt/rascil/rascil-full-root
+    singularity pull RASCIL.img docker://nexus.engageska-portugal.pt/rascil/rascil-full
     singularity run RASCIL.img
     python3 /rascil/examples/scripts/imaging.py

-Note that we use the -root versions of the docker images to avoid singularity complaining about a non-existent user RASCIL.
 As in docker, don't run from the /rascil/directory.

 Inside a SLURM file singularity can be used by prefacing dask and python commands with singularity.
 For example::